Replace home-managertitle

 home-manager is a basic system for managing a user environment using Nix.
 It allows setting declarative user envs.

 For a nixos user includes me, home-manager may already introduced at the same time as the config created, for managing user-spec configs.
-But it has really poor maintainence and code quality, and it does produced few bugs several months I use it.
-And I do considered removing it but seems there's no a better solution exist.
+But it has really poor maintainence and code quality, it does produced few bugs several months I use it

 Things changed when I saw this post.
 TLDR: